rvelieva/RockPaperScissors/README.md

 Firstly in program is appeared "Choose language" there you have to choose between the two languages.
 You choose language when you write it.
 Then you have to choose between rock, paper and scissors.
 You choose between them when you write the wor or just a letter:
 For example:
-After that the result of the game is written and it is asking do you wanat to play you can answer with "yes" or "no".
+After that the result of the game is written and it is asking do you want to play again you can answer with "yes" or "no".
 If you choose "yes" you play again, if you choose "no" the game stops.

 # Rules
 Times when you win are: